henricj/dunelegacy/README.md

 to the "Individual Components" of the installer to make sure "C++ CMake tools for Windows" is enabled (enable clang as well to enable builds with "clang-cl").

-To build from inside Visual Studio, open the "dunelegacy" folder, go to the menu to select "Project" -> "CMake Settings for dunelegacy", and create a release configuration, set it as the current configuration, then select "Build" -> "Build All".
+To build from inside Visual Studio, open the "dunelegacy" folder, select a configuration, then then select "Build" -> "Build All".
 It should be possible to open the repository directly by going to "File" -> "Clone Repository..." on the menu.

 From the command line (a bit faster, but requires more typing):